Skip to main content

 • Participants in the Institute will be given a variety of hardware, software, and curricular materials to take back to their respective schools.

-• Continuing Education Units will be available free of charge.
+• Continuing Education Units are available free of charge.

 GRADUATE CREDIT

 Participants have the option to register for three graduate credits for which they pay their own tuition.
 The tuition cost for the optional credits is $1,455.
-The credit is given through the Department of Education at Marietta College, for the course EDUC 671-99 Special Topics: Teaching Energy.
+The credit is given through the Department of Education at Marietta College, for the course EDUC 671-99 Special Topics: Electricity and Magnetism

 INSTITUTE DESCRIPTION

-Topics will include energy transformations in mechanics, heat, sound, and light.
+We will explore the teaching and learning of important introductory physics concepts in the areas of electricity, electric circuits, and magnetism.
 A typical day will involve the review of a written assignment, hands-on and computer-based laboratory activities, and discussion sessions.
 Common misconceptions will be confronted and overcome by guiding the participants through the development of a scientist’s model for understanding nature.

 The activities will be either directly applicable or adaptable to the participants’ own classrooms.